ipfs/devgrants/open-grants/open-proposal-open-registry.md

 ## Maintenance and Upgrade Plans

 We've already laid out our plan for next 2 quarters but it doesn't end there.
-We want to build a complete ecosystem around OpenRegistry and add a bunch of complimentry features and products.
+We want to build a complete ecosystem around OpenRegistry and add a bunch of complimentary features and products.
 We're currently running a Open Beta Program to join and check OpenRegistry out.

 We're soon to release OpenRegistry for Public use and once OpenRegistry is stable enough, We'd like to shift focus towards building a Desktop App along the lines of Docker Desktop and Rancher Desktop.
 With this product, we'll be able to make real use-case of P2P container image distribution, with fine grained ACLs.